Search for a third-generation leptoquark coupled to a $\tau$ lepton and a b quark through single, pair, and nonresonant production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 The FF method proceeds by defining an application region (AR) containing the same selection criteria as in the SR, with the exception that the requirement on the \DeepTau discriminator against jets is inverted for one \tauh candidate, while still requiring it to pass the ``VLoose'' WP.
 The AR is primarily populated by events with jets misidentified as \tauh candidates, and has contamination from genuine \tauh decays at the level of a few percent or below.
-The FF represents a ratio of the number of events with a jet misidentified as a \tauh candidate in the AR to that in the SR, and is assumed to be the same as the FF measured in CRs for each of the three dominant background processes.
-The FFs for QCD multijet events are estimated in a CR with same-sign (SS) \tauh pairs, while the FFs for \Wjets events are estimated in \ltau final states with no \PQb-tagged jets and a high transverse mass \mT of the lepton and \ptvecmiss.
-The transverse mass is defined as $\mT = \sqrt{\smash[b]{2 \pt^\ell \ptmiss \left(1-\cos\Delta\phi\right)}}$, where $\Delta\phi$ denotes the azimuthal distance between the lepton and \ptvecmiss.
-For \ttbar events, the FF are estimated purely from simulated samples.
-The FFs obtained from the different CRs are combined according to the relative fraction of the respective background process, and then applied to the number of events in the AR in order to estimate the number of events with a misidentified \tauh in the SR.
+The FF represents the ratio of the number of events with a jet misidentified as a \tauh candidate in the AR to that in the SR. For both the AR and SR, corresponding control regions (CRs) are defined, in which the same requirements on the \DeepTau discriminator against jets as in the AR and SR are applied.
+The FF is measured in data as the ratio of the number of events in each of the two CRs, in which a jet was misidentified as a \tauh candidate.